 Let’s get on with the remainder of the article.

 8. Make sure that the mattress that your baby is sleeping on is both firm and well-fitting.

-9. Avoid letting your baby sleep on other surfaces that they aren’t intended to sleep on which could include couches.
+9. Avoid letting them sleep on other surfaces that they aren’t intended to sleep on which could include couches.

-10. Dress your baby appropriately as you’re putting them to sleep.
+10. Dress them appropriately as you’re putting them to sleep.

 12. The crib that you are using should live up to all the standard safety requirements

-The good news is that you aren’t in fact allowed to sell a crib that was made before that time, so if your solution to finding a crib is that you are going on Craigslist to see what used options are out there, you should ensure that any crib you are considering has this label on it.
+The good news is that you aren’t allowed to sell a crib made before that time.
+If your solution to finding a crib is going on Craigslist to see what used options are out there, ensure any crib has this label on it.

-Before you decide to buy one, you should make sure that it doesn’t come from a manufacturer that has had to recall a bunch of cribs either.
-Places like Keeping Babies Safe is a great place to figure out if the specific one you have been looking at has in fact been recalled.
-What you may not have known is that CPSC estimates that there isn’t just a small number of unsafe cribs lurking around out there, but that the number is in fact 20 million.
-When you start browsing the website, you will see that there are even some bigger names on the list, where cribs are being recalled for a range of things.
+Before you decide to buy one, make sure that it doesn’t come from a manufacturer that has had to recall a bunch of cribs either.
+Places like Keeping Babies Safe are a great place to figure out if the specific one you have been looking at has been recalled.

-Although we are very much in favor of initiatives that help sustainability, there is no denying that poorly built cribs and ones that do not live up to the various requirements in terms of lead paint, pose a significant threat.
-It’s not just cribs that are the offenders here, but there are actually 11 million units that have had to be recalled between 2009 and 2011, which includes cribs, bassinets and play yards.
-Our recommendation therefore remains that you need to throw these things out rather than buy something that was manufactured before 2011.
+We are very much in favor of initiatives that help sustainability.
+There is no denying that poorly built cribs and ones that do not live up to the various requirements in terms of lead paint pose a significant threat.

 13. Don’t share a bed with your baby